jysoo/full-stack-practice/README.md

 # full-stack-practice

 This mini-project is for practice purposes based on the Udacity Full Stack Foundations course (ud088).
-It is a catalog that comprises menus of restaurants.
+It is a catalog that consists of menus of restaurants.

 1) Taster of back-end web development.